ReoN-00/ReoN-00.github.io/essays/essay1.md

   - Learning
 ---
 <img width="300px" class="rounded float-start pe-4" src="../img/WIP Quote.jpg">
-Choosing a career is one of the most important decisions in life.
-It can shape how we live and grow as people.
-My journey started in Fukuoka, Japan, where I was born.
-Everything changed when I moved to Hawaii during my freshman year of high school.
-Moving to a new country was hard, and it made me think a lot about what I wanted for my future.
+Choosing a career is a big decision that affects our lives in many ways.
+My journey started in Fukuoka, Japan, but took a big turn when I moved to Hawaii during my freshman year of high school.
+Moving to a new country was hard, and it made me think a lot about what I wanted to do in the future.

-Adjusting to a different culture, language, and school system was not easy.
-But during this time, I discovered coding.
-Coding quickly became something I loved because it allowed me to create and build things.
-This new interest made me start thinking about a career in technology.
+When I moved, I had to get used to a new culture, language, and school system.
+During this time, I found a passion for coding.
+Coding let me create things which was exciting.
+As I learned more, I began thinking about working in technology in Japan, where innovation is strong.

-As I continued to learn more about coding, I began to think about where I wanted to use these skills.
-Japan, with its advanced technology, felt like the right place for me.
-The idea of going back to Japan and working in a field that helps push technology forward is exciting.
-I can imagine myself being part of projects that make a difference in my home country.
+However, I also have some doubts.
+Japanese companies have high standards and can be very demanding.
+I sometimes wonder if I have the skills needed to meet those expectations.
+This worry is increased because my current experience with JavaScript is not so good.
+Learning TypeScript, which is built on JavaScript, feels like starting from scratch for me.

-However, I also have some worries.
-Moving back to Japan for work comes with challenges.
-Japanese companies have high standards, and sometimes I wonder if I have the skills they are looking for.
-The work culture in Japan is also known for being very demanding, with long hours and a lot of pressure.
-These things make me doubt whether I can handle working there.
+Workouts of the Day (WODs), which simulates real-world coding problems under time pressure.
+This can be stressful for me because I prefer having more time to think before I start typing.
+Despite this, WODs are a good way to practice coding skills and solve problems quickly.

-Even though I have doubts, I know that choosing a career is not just about having the right skills.
-It’s also about having passion, being strong, and being able to adapt to new situations.
-My journey from Fukuoka to Hawaii has given me a different way of seeing things, and I believe this will help me in any workplace, whether in Japan or somewhere else.
+Learning TypeScript and doing WODs have been tough but helpful.
+TypeScript has improved my coding skills and taught me about modern JavaScript features, while WODs have helped me get better at solving problems quickly.
+Even though I’m unsure about working in Japan, these experiences have shown me that with hard work and learning, I can face these challenges and succeed in my career.

-My goal is to keep learning and growing as I go through this journey.
-The road might be difficult, but I am determined to keep moving forward.
-I believe that with hard work and the right attitude, I can find a successful and fulfilling career in the tech industry, no matter where it takes me.
-This journey is about more than just finding a job; it’s about discovering what I am capable of and what I want to achieve in life.
+My move from Fukuoka to Hawaii has given me a special perspective that I can use wherever I work, whether in Japan or elsewhere.
+The path may be difficult, but with the skills I’m building in TypeScript and the experience from WODs, I’m confident that I can find a successful and fulfilling career.